Short-term CO2 emissions forecasting: insight from the Italian electricity market

-Table \ref{tab.DMtest} presents the p-values of the DM test for pairwise comparisons of forecast accuracy among individual models and forecast combinations for Italy.
-Each value represents the p-value of the DM test that compares the model in the row ($i$) with the model in the column ($j$).
-In terms of single models, the SARIMAX(2,1,0)(1,0,0)$_{24}$ model is significantly less accurate than all other single models and forecast combinations.
-Similarly, the TBATS model is significantly less accurate than all other models and forecast combinations, except the SARIMAX(2,1,0)(1,0,0)$_{24}$ model.
-The FARX(2) model outperforms the SARIMAX(2,1,0)(1,0,0)$_{24}$ and TBATS models.
-The KNN(10) model performs better than the SARIMAX(2,1,0)(1,0,0)$_{24}$, FARX(2), and TBATS models.
-However, the forecast accuracy of the FARX(2) and KNN(10) models is almost the same, as indicated by the p-value of 0.0394.
-This suggests that at the 1\% significance level, the FARX(2) and KNN(10) models have equivalent forecast performance.
-The GAM(3,1) model outperforms all individual models, but is less accurate than the forecast combinations.
-This aligns with the RMSE results, confirming that forecast combinations enhance accuracy beyond the best single models, such as GAM(3,1).
+Table \ref{tab.DMtest} provides the DM test p-values, computed for the Italian CO$_2$ prediction, comparing the forecast accuracy of the individual models with that of the two top-performing forecast combinations based on hourly average RMSE.
+Each p-value compares the model in the column ($j$) with the model in the column ($i$).
+The null hypothesis assumes equal forecast accuracy, whereas the alternative states that the column model $j$ yields more accurate forecasts than the row model $i$.
+In terms of individual models, the TBATS specification is significantly less accurate than all other single models and forecast combinations.
+Similarly, the SARIMAX(2,1,0)(1,1,1)24 model is significantly less accurate than all competitors except the TBATS model.
+The FARX(2) and KNN(10) models perform better than the SARIMAX(2,1,0)(1,1,1)24 and TBATS models.
+By contrast, FARX(2) and KNN(10) have forecast performances that are almost statistically equivalent.
+The GAM(3,1) model outperforms all other individual models, although it remains less accurate than all forecast combinations.
+COMB2.SEL provides the most accurate forecast combination, followed by COMB4.SEL.
+These results are consistent with the RMSE evaluation, confirming that forecast combinations improve accuracy beyond that of the best single models.